bestcolour/oracle-cloud-infrastructure/README.md

 1) Make sure you create a fresh DuckDNS sub domain to reduce any likelihood of the DuckDNS failing the Certbot challenge.

-2) Create a `backend-config.tfvars` file with guidance of the [00bootstrap Usage](#623-projects---00-bootstrap---usage) section and place them in the folder `01-headscale`.
+2) Create a `backend-config.tfvars` file with guidance of the [00bootstrap Usage](#623-projects---00-bootstrap---usage) section and place them in the folder `02-pterodactyl`.

-3) Create a `terraform.tfvars` file with guidance of the [01 Headscale Configuration Example](#622-projects---01-headscale---configuration-example) section and place them in the folder `01-headscale`.
+3) Create a `terraform.tfvars` file with guidance of the [02 Pterodactyl Configuration Example](#642---02-pterodactyl---configuration-example) section and place them in the folder `02-pterodactyl`.

 4) Start up terraform
 ```bash